nvmcr/DataScience_HandBook/Machine_Learning/README.md

 In the above eqn, arg max means the value that returns the maximum value of a function.
 (Say we have a function, f(x) = x + 10 where x is in range \[1,5].
 Max of the fn will be f(5) = 5 + 10 = 15.
 But arg max would be 5 beacuse that is the value that returned max value of function.)

 We will consider log likelihood as it is easy for calculation.
-Log function is monotonically increasing function which means the arg max would be same for with log or without log.
+Log function is a monotonically increasing function which means the arg max would be same for with log or without log.

 $$ \hat{\theta}\_{MLE} = \arg\max_{\theta} \log P(D|\theta) = \arg\max_{\theta} \log \theta^k*(1-\theta)^{(n-k)} $$

 We know that derivative is zero at maxima and minima.
 So we need to find at which $\frac{d}{d\theta} \log P(D|\theta) = 0$.
 Calculating, we will get $\theta = \frac{k}{n}$.

 ## Linear Regression
 It is a parametric model where we assume our data is linear i.e our output y(house price) is a linear function of feature x(sq.ft).
 There might be d number of different features like sq.ft, no.of rooms, etc and we represent number of samples in training data with n.
-As we assume the data is linear, w.k.t y = mx where m is our paramter which is our slope.
+As we assume the data is linear, w.k.t y = mx where m is our parameter which is our slope.
 We represent the parameter/weight with w.
 So for each sample in our data, y = wx.
-The error in our model is represnted with e.
+The error in our model is represented with e.
 A loss/cost/objective function is used to know this error.
 We optimize this loss function to get the least error.

 ![Linear Regression](Images/lr.png)